 9. Use of Personal Devices and Mobile Phones

-Alfriston School recognises that personal communication through mobile technologies is an accepted part of everyday life for pupils, staff and parents/carers.
-Pupils are not permitted to bring mobile technologies to school.
-Staff and parents/carers must ensure technologies are used safely and appropriately within the setting.
+• Alfriston School recognises that personal communication through mobile technologies is an accepted part of everyday life for pupils, staff and parents/carers, but technologies need to be used safely and appropriately within the setting.

 9.1 Expectations